Salt Patrol 2019 27 Ft. North River Seahawk O/S

 Today’s advanced North River Seahawk Offshore fishing boats give anglers many of the same capabilities as natural marine predators.
 These state-of-the-art vessels allow anglers to fish bays, large rivers or to venture far out to sea and chase down game fish with relative ease.

-Thanks to technological and design advancements, the new North River aluminum welded fishing boats in the 22 to 30 foot Seahawk Offshore (O/S) series have become more specialized than ever for the task of seeking out and taking on Northwest saltwater species.
+Thanks to technological and design advancements, the new North River Northwest aluminum welded fishing boats in the 23 to 31 feet the Seahawk Offshore (O/S) series have become more specialized than ever for the task of seeking out and taking on Northwest saltwater species.
 Like marine predators they are better suited for angling, due to a few key elements that make a salmon fishing craft like the Seahawk O/S an effective fish-catching machine.

 Twin 200 hp Evinrude’s and 15 hp HO kicker

-When I went looking for new boat, I was looking for an all around workhorse of a vessel.
-A tough and extremely functional Northwest fishing boat, with tons of fishing space, very low maintenance and the extended range to fish for salmon, halibut, and tuna very comfortably.
+When I went looking for new boat North River this being my third O/S, I was looking for an all-around workhorse of a vessel.
+A tough and extremely functional Northwest fishing boat, with tons of fishing space, very low maintenance and the extended range to fish for salmon, halibut, and tuna very comfortably but also tow easily to fish Puget Sound and bigger lakes.

-An aluminum boat made the most sense for being practical and providing ease of maintenance.
-The 26 foot North River Seahawk O/S fit this bill to the tee.
-Easy enough to trailer to the most distant angling locations, plenty of range on the water, and an enclosed cabin to comfortably handle temperamental Northwest weather and of course North River’s reputation for quality built aluminum boats made my decision an easy one.
+After owning several North Rivers, aluminum boat always made the most sense for being practical and providing ease of maintenance.
+The new 27-foot North River Seahawk O/S fit this bill to the tee.
+Easy enough to trailer to the most distant angling locations, plenty of range on the water, and an enclosed cabin to comfortably handle temperamental Northwest weather and of course North River’s reputation for quality-built aluminum boats made my decision once again an easy one.

 Power and Range: